Nolan Arenado: 2013−14

-Despite a strong spring training showing in 2013, the Rockies optioned Arenado to the Colorado Springs Sky Sox of the Class AAA Pacific Coast League (PCL) to start the season.
+Despite a strong spring training showing in 2013, the Rockies optioned Arenado to the Colorado Springs Sky Sox of the Triple-A Pacific Coast League (PCL) to start the season.
 Through April 28, he batted .364, 1.059 on-base plus slugging percentage (OPS), three home runs, and 21 RBI with Colorado Springs.
 At that point, Colorado promoted him to the major league club, and designated Chris Nelson for assignment to make room on the roster.

 Arenado went 0-for-3 in his MLB debut against the Arizona Diamondbacks at Chase Field.
 He recorded his first three MLB hits in his second game—including his first MLB home run off of pitcher Josh Wall—in a 12–2 win versus the Los Angeles Dodgers.
 In his sixth game, he hit his first major league grand slam and second career home run off Tampa Bay Rays pitcher David Price.
 Arenado's defensive dominance translated smoothly to the major leagues, as ESPN.com published on September 7 that he would have ranked second for a hypothetical National League (NL) Defensive MVP Award.
 He trailed only shortstop Andrelton Simmons for the league lead in Defensive Runs Saved (DRS), 38–30.
 He appeared in 133 major league games and slashed .267/.301/.405 with 10 home runs and 52 RBI.
 Defensively, he led NL third basemen in range factor both per game (3.08) and per nine innings (3.24), and was second in putouts (91), assists (309) and double plays turned (tied with two others with 27).